RediSearch/RediSearch/docs/docs/basic-constructs/schema-definition.md

 ##### Index documents with multiple prefixes

-Index two different hashes, one containing author data and one containing books, in the same index:
+Index two different hashes, one containing author data and one containing book data:
 ```
 FT.CREATE author-books-idx
     ON HASH